YeahSheCodes/TDD-ReactJS/README.md

 Step 2

-Use the props variable details to retrieve the user details list and loop over Create a "<ul>" and inside it loop (in this case we can use a simple .map method) and generate the "<li>" elements displaying the name and email.
+Use the props variable details to retrieve the user details list and loop over Create a "ul" and inside it loop (in this case we can use a simple .map method) and generate the "li" elements displaying the name and email.

     import React from "react";